Graduate Program Coordinators Handbook

 A student who expects to complete all degree requirements by the end of a particular semester must submit Form GS8-Application for Graduate Degree to the Records Coordinator in the Graduate School.
 The deadline for submitting this application form is approximately one month after the beginning of a fall or spring semester; actual deadlines are posted on the Registrar’s Academic Calendar.

 When a student completes and submits Form GS8-Application for Graduate Degree, the Registrar will email a diploma application to the student.
 Detailed information is available to the student about the required format for the dissertation or thesis, fees for binding and microfilming, and fees and procedures for applying for copyright on the Graduation Preparation page of the Graduate School’s website.
-Doctoral students are required to complete a Survey of Earned Doctorates.
+Doctorate of Philosophy students are required to complete a Survey of Earned Doctorates.

 HOURS A NON-DEGREE STUDENT CAN APPLY TOWARD A DEGREE